 Click and hold the Show Original button at the bottom of the Tool Options pane, or press + on your keyboard.

-In the Layers sidebar, click to select the layer you’d like to edit.
+In the Layers sidebar, click to select the layer in which you'd like to turn off an effect.

 In the Tool Options pane, turn off the effect you want.

-In the Layers sidebar, click to select the layer you’d like to edit.
+In the Layers sidebar, click to select the layer that has an unwanted effect.

 Click next to the effect you want to remove.